Community lauds champions who help kids, families

 Champion for Children CEO Carissa Marine – concise and energetic – emceed the evening’s program.

 This year’s winner of the Champion for Children Award: Cynthia Acevedo, program manager for Healthy Families in Highlands County.
-Acevedo, who is married with two children of her own now, was a little girl when her mother died of cancer.
+Acevedo, who is married with two children of her own now, was a young teenager when her mother died of cancer.
 She had nowhere to live, so a church couple raised her.

 “A couple at our church took me in as their own,” Acevedo told the Highlands News-Sun in April.
 “I was too old to be adopted, [but] they are my ‘forever family.’
 I was always supported.
 I was never left alone from that day forward.”